 - Ensure there is plenty of clean water available (to avoid dehydration).
 Make sure you urge your dog to drink the water (don’t just leave it there).

 - Try giving the dog a small meal of boiled rice and a boiled egg/boiled chicken (without bones or skin).
 This should ideally be the diet until the dog is well again.

 - If diarrhea persists for more than 1 day or gets worse, call your vet.

 For dogs who have diarrhea and have vomited only once or twice:

 - Urge the dog to drink water many times a day.

 - Avoid food for half a day (or provide diluted chicken broth).

 - After about 6 hours, if the dog has not vomited, then give your dog a small meal of boiled rice and chicken (no bones, no skin).
 Wait for a few hours and repeat this small meal.

-- Severe diarrhea (continuous liquid discharge of stool): Put the dog on Metronidazole IV Infusion.
-This is typically available as 200ml (500mg) infusion that is sufficient for a 40kg body weight in 2 doses over a day for 5 days.
-It is available in 100ml infusions as well – use for small dogs.
+- Severe diarrhea (continuous liquid discharge of stool) – Put the dog on Metronidazole IV Infusion.
+This is typically available as a 200ml (500mg) infusion that is sufficient for a 40kg body weight in 2 doses over a day for 5 days.
+It is available in 100ml infusions as well – used for small dogs.
 A common brand available is Metris.
 Metronidazole works well against anaerobic gut bacteria.

-- If IV can’t be given or if diarrhea and dehydration is not that severe you can use Metronidazole tablets (commonly available as 400mg or 200mg, brand Metrogyl).
-If diarrhea persists after 1-2 days some vets will add Norflox-TZ tablets which is a combination drug of Tinidazole (600mg) + Norfloxacin (400mg) + Lactobacillus (120Millionspores).
+- If IV can’t be given or if diarrhea and dehydration are not that severe, you can use Metronidazole tablets (commonly available as 400mg or 200mg, brand Metrogyl).
+If diarrhea persists after 1-2 days, some vets will add Norflox-TZ tablets, which is a combination drug of Tinidazole (600mg) + Norfloxacin (400mg) + Lactobacillus (120Millionspores).
 Half a tablet with 1 tablet of Metrogyl will be an appropriate dose.